Asphaltt/mm/Documentation/admin-guide/cgroup-v2.rst

 		cgroup is mounted with the memory_hugetlb_accounting option).

   memory.numa_stat
-	A read-only nested-keyed file which exists on non-root cgroups.
+	A read-write nested-keyed file which exists on non-root cgroups.

-	This breaks down the cgroup's memory footprint into different types of memory, type-specific details, and other information per node on the state of the memory management system.
+	Reading this file breaks down the cgroup's memory footprint into different types of memory, type-specific details, and other information per node on the state of the memory management system.

+	Writing the value "1" to this file forces an immediate flush of memory statistics for this cgroup and its descendants, improving the accuracy of subsequent reads.
+Any other value will result in an error.

 	This is useful for providing visibility into the NUMA locality information within an memcg since the pages are allowed to be